 These regulatory precedents highlight the importance of timely diagnosis in prostate cancer care—factors our cancer attorneys carefully consider when constructing your case.

 The attorneys at Porter Law Group possess extensive experience representing individuals and families whose lives have been devastated by catastrophic injuries, particularly those resulting from delayed or misdiagnosed cancer.
-We have secured some of the largest settlements and verdicts in courts throughout New York State while maintaining a personalized approach to each case.
+We have secured large settlements and verdicts in courts throughout New York State while maintaining a personalized approach to each case.

 Clients turn to us seeking guidance during overwhelming times.
 With our team of seasoned trial lawyers, Porter Law Group possesses the necessary resources to help you navigate even the most complex cases against powerful insurance companies determined to minimize your compensation.